TECHS-Technological-Solutions/ocpp-simulator/README.md

-# OCPP Simulator
+# OCPP simulator
-Python implementation of the OCPP simulator
+This simulator is based on _OCPP library_ in order to send particular messages to charge point via central system.